PanDAWMS/panda-docs/docs/source/database/client.rst

 Configuration
 ==============

 Below is an annotated excerpt of the PanDA configuration file that describes the DB settings.
+General configuration is explained further in the installation and administration sections.

 ::